SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-\para{Query efficiency.} \sysr has the smallest number of online queries, compared with \sysb (the largest number of queries) and text-based adversarial examples.
-The reason is that baseline methods do not have any constraints for word choice.
-For example, the number of queries of brute force search is a magnitude larger than other heuristic searching methods because all tokens have the same probability of being chosen.
-By contrast, \sys takes the least number of queries, using 50\% fewer queries compared with the second, which is TextFooler~\cite{TextFooler}, due to our early stop strategy and the benifit of the RL agent.
+\item{One-time searched prompts.} This attack scenario assumes that an adversary always probes the target text-to-image model to generate NSFW images. \sysr has the smallest number of online queries and FID scores compared with \sysb (the largest number of queries) and text-based adversarial examples.
+First, the reason is that baseline methods do not have any constraints for word choice.
+For example, the number of queries of brute force search is a magnitude larger than other heuristic searching methods as all tokens have the same probability of being chosen.
+Second, \sysr takes the least number of queries, using 50\% fewer queries compared with the second, which is TextFooler~\cite{TextFooler}.
+The reason is that \sysr adopts an early stop strategy and benefits from RL.
+Note that manual prompts are not applicable here for one-time searched prompts because it is not scalable to probe text-to-image models for each prompt manually. \end{icompact}

+Next, we also add non-English word filter to the default stable diffusion's safety filter and compare \sysr with text-based adversarial examples.
+Table~\ref{tab: rd2-nonEN} shows the re-use and one-time bypass rates.
+The bypass rate of \sysr does not change much because \sysr can search in an English word space.
+Instead, the one-time performance of TextBugger~\cite{TextBugger}, which utilizes alphabet swap or substitute, drops to only 36.38\%, and the re-use performance drops to only 18.42\%.

+{Last, we also evaluate the online, closed-box safety filter of DALL$\cdot$E 2.
+Table~\ref{tab: rd2-dalle} shows that none of the existing works can effectively bypass the original safety filter.
+The bypass rates of all the works except for TextBugger~\cite{TextBugger} are essentially zero and the bypass rate of TextBugger~\cite{TextBugger} is also as low as 1.00\%.}